greymattergames/unbug/README.md

 let my_var: Option<()> = None;

-// the `fail!` macro compliments the guards pattern let Some(out_var) = my_var else {
+let Some(out_var) = my_var else {
     // fail! pauses and logs an error message, will also only trigger once
     // fail! will continue to log in non-debug builds